mtham8/D3Sandbox/notes.md

 6. _Refine:_ Improve the basic representation to make it clearer and more visually engaging.

 7. _Interact:_ Add methods for manipulating the data or controlling what features are visible.

+When defining the circle SVG shape, three necessary attributes are attached: cx - The x-axis coordinate of the center of the circle. cy - The y-axis coordinate of the center of the circle. r - The radius of the circle.